jddqd/AlphaZero/readme.md

 ## 1. Introduction

 **AlphaOne** is a from-scratch implementation of AlphaZero in Python, compatible with OpenSpiel, a collection of game environments developed by Google DeepMind.

-This implementation is based on the official AlphaZero approach and uses **ResNet** to estimate both the policy and the value function.
+This repository was created for research, education, or simply to improve one's Elo rating on chess.com ;).

+At the core of [AlphaZero](https://arxiv.org/pdf/1712.01815) lies **Monte Carlo Tree Search** (MCTS), a heuristic search algorithm used for decision making.
+In this implementation, MCTS explores the most promising moves to generate training data for the ResNet, helping it refine the policy over time. **ResNet** is used to estimate both the policy and the value function.

 <div align="center">
   <img src="./img/resnet.png" width="100%" alt="LeCarnet Logo" />
 </div>

-At the core of [AlphaZero](https://arxiv.org/pdf/1712.01815) lies **Monte Carlo Tree Search** (MCTS), a heuristic search algorithm used for decision making.
-In this implementation, MCTS explores the most promising moves to generate training data for the ResNet, helping it refine the policy over time.

 ### 🎮 Supported Games

 This repository currently includes full support for:

-- ✅ **Tic-Tac-Toe**
+- **Tic-Tac-Toe**
-- ✅ **Chess**
+- **Chess**

 ## 2. Quick Setup